Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Greedy Heuristic (GH)

 \section{Greedy Heuristic (GH)}

-This section proposes a greedy heuristic to construct feasible solutions for Model \eqref{CreateLoadsModel} and benchmark the quality of the solution obtained from optimization proxies.
-This heuristic iteratively solves linear programs (LP) until all the $y$-variables are integers, i.e., they satisfy the integrality tolerance ($10^{-5}$).
-In each iteration, the algorithm identifies fractional variables with minimum $(\left \lceil {y_{s,v}} \right \rceil-y_{s,v})$ value, updates the lower bound of variable $y_{s,v}$ to $\left \lceil {y_{s,v}} \right \rceil$, and re-solves the LP as shown in Algorithm \ref{algo: greedy heuristic}.
-The main idea is that for a given sort pair $s \in S$ and trailer type $v \in V_s$, if $y_{s,v}$ has a fractional value very close to an integer $\left \lceil {y_{s,v}} \right \rceil$, then, this indicates that there is enough commodity volume to have \textit{at least} $\left \lceil {y_{s,v}} \right \rceil$ trailers on the sort pair.
-GH \textit{greedily} adjusts the lower bound of a $y$-variable in each iteration till all $y$-variables can be labelled as integers, in which case a feasible solution to Model \eqref{CreateLoadsModel} has been found.
+To provide an additional baseline to evaluate the performance of the optimization proxies, the paper proposes a greedy heuristic that mimics human planners to construct feasible solutions for OLPP Model \eqref{CreateLoadsModel}.
+The greedy heuristic iteratively solves linear programs (LP) until all the $y$ variables are integers, i.e., they satisfy the integrality tolerance ($10^{-5}$).
+During each iteration, the algorithm identifies the fractional variable with minimum value of $(\left \lceil {y_{a,v}} \right \rceil-y_{a,v})$, updates the lower bound of the variable $y_{a,v}$ to $\left \lceil {y_{a,v}} \right \rceil$, and re-solves the LP as shown in Algorithm \ref{algo: greedy heuristic}.
+The main idea is that, for a given outbound terminal $a \in A$ and trailer type $v \in V_a$, if $y_{a,v}$ has a fractional value very close to an integer $\left \lceil {y_{a,v}} \right \rceil$, then, this indicates that there is enough commodity volume to have \textit{at least} $\left \lceil {y_{a,v}} \right \rceil$ trailers on the arc.
+The heuristic \textit{greedily} adjusts the lower bound of a $y$ variable in each iteration until all $y$ variables can be labeled as integers, in which case a feasible solution to OLPP has been found.